PrxnceJoiles/lab5_github/README.md

+# GitHub Demo

-This is my demo of connection my local repo to my remote repo and pushing files to github.
+This is my **demo** of connecting my local repo to my remote repo and pushing files to github.